Dreamail/supergfxctl/README.md

 #### Graphics switching notes

-**ASUS G-Sync + ASUS GPU-MUX note:** Some ASUS laptops are capable of using the dGPU as the sole GPU in the system which is generally to enable g-sync on the laptop display panel.
-This is controlled by asusctl at this time, and may be added to supergfxd later.
-If mux/g-sync is enabled then supergfxd will halt itself until it is disabled again.
+**ASUS G-Sync + ASUS GPU-MUX note:** This can also be set by asusctl.
+If you don't require anything but Hybrid mode usually, then asusctl may be the better option for you if you also want the ability to toggle the MUX sometimes.

 **vfio note:** The vfio modules *must not* be compiled into the kernel, they need to be separate modules.
 If you don't plan to use vfio mode then you can ignore this